How do you pronounce your name?

 Example of Pratima Ramesh Shanbhag's name badge.

-I created one (Christi Barb) and added it to my LinkedIn profile in the Contact Info in the Websites section.
+I created one (Christi Barb) and added it to my LinkedIn profile in the Contact Info.
 I highly recommend it if you have a name you think may be difficult for recruiters or people you've never met to pronounce.
 In Pratima's and my name badge recordings, I want you to notice how slowly we pronounced our names.
-It does feel weird, but to unfamiliar listeners, it will sound great.
+It does feel weird, but to unfamiliar listeners, it will be helpful.

 Making a good impression may not begin with your name, but if they don't remember your name because they never heard it or learned it, there may not be any impression.
 Help them remember you, name and all.